Regulation of Property Agents (RoPA): Will it cause a brain drain?

 Letting agents currently have to adhere to two strict rules and legal obligations to protect their landlords and tenants: The Tenant Fees Act and Client Money Protection.

 Letting agents must also join a Client Money Protection scheme if they hold a tenant’s or landlord's money during a tenancy.
-The Client Money Protection scheme was introduced to ensure landlords and tenants will be compensated if an agency cannot repay the money originally given.
+These schemes were introduced to ensure landlords and tenants will be compensated if an agency cannot repay the money originally given.

 It must be clear whether or not a letting agency is part of a Client Protection Scheme.
-If they are not part of a scheme, they could be fined up to £30,000.
+If it isn't, it could be fined up to £30,000.

 Is additional regulation of property agents needed?